NHoeller/PHP-Advanced-Autoloader/README.md

 );
 ?>
 ```
-So the PHP-Advanced-Autoloader expects that these files inside the classmap are needed EVERY TIME the requested class is loaded.
-The usage of these classmap-extensions SHOULD be reduced to a optimal minimum.
+So the PHP-Advanced-Autoloader expects that these files inside the classmap are needed *EVERY TIME* the requested class is loaded.
+The usage of these classmap-extensions *SHOULD* be reduced to a optimal minimum.

 ####classmap-loader
 The next fast file detection can be reached by using a classmap-loader.
-The PHP-Advanced-Autoloader will lock up for the requested file inside the classmap AND DELETES entries that are invalid or the requested file is loaded.
+The PHP-Advanced-Autoloader will lock up for the requested file inside the classmap *AND DELETES* entries from the classmap that are *INVALID* or the requested file is *LOADED*.

 # Usage